drkmenon/finalknotes/content/blog/2022-01-08-booster/index.md

 ## Added value of this study

 The first randomised trial of third dose booster vaccines given 10–12 weeks after an initial course of Oxford– AstraZeneca or Pfizer–BioNtech COVID-19 immunisation.
 This trial has demonstrated the potential of all vaccines tested (Pfizer–BioNtech, Oxford– AstraZeneca, Moderna,Novavax, Janssen, CureVac and Valneva) to boost immunity after an initial course of Oxford– AstraZeneca or Pfizer–BioNtech.
-All vaccines showed acceptable side-efect profiles.
+All vaccines showed acceptable side-effect profiles.